How to Get Paid for In-Home Senior Care Jobs on Herewith

 What if my task is taking longer than the time my client booked me for?

 • Find out if finishing the task is more important than clocking out on time.
-For example, perhaps they need you to finish all the errands, and they’re aware there may be traffic at that time of day so the end time of the task is a little bit flexible.
+For example, perhaps they need you to finish all the errands, and they’re aware there may be traffic at that time of day so the end time of the shift is a little bit flexible.

 • Ask if they need you to stay with the care recipient until someone else arrives.
 For example, if you’re booked for a one-time caregiving visit, it may be important for you to remain with the care recipient until a family member or other caregiver arrives to relieve you.